French cannon at Yorktown

 Source: National Park Service, Abingdon Muster Grounds

 Major General Alexander Leslie arrived in Hampon Roads with over 2,000 troops in October, 1780.
-His attack was just a diversion to disrupt supplies and support Lord Cornwallis's campaign in the Carolinas.
-Leslie left after only a month in the area.
+He was to support Lord Cornwallis's campaign in the Carolinas, and to disrupt the delivery of supplies that were leaving Virginia to support the Continental Army.
+Leslie left after only a month in the area, since after King's Mountain it was clear that Cornwallis was not headed towards Virginia.
+Thomas Jefferson anticipated the withdrawal when he wrote to George Washington on November 3, 1780:6

-General Benedict Arnold returned at the end of December, 1780, followed by General William Phillips and finally Lord Cornwallis.
-Arnold established a base at Portsmouth, but as British troops marched across the state they stayed in one place only briefly.
-Loyalists who committed to support the invading army were exposed to retaliation as soon as the troops moved on.
+General Benedict Arnold returned to Hampton Roads at the end of December, 1780.
+Arnold established his base at Portsmouth, and it remained the only place under continued British control until August 1781.
+As British troops marched across the state in 1781, they stayed in one place only briefly.
+As in the Carolinas, loyalists in Virginia who showed support for the invading army were exposed to retaliation as soon as King George III's troops moved away.

 British forces under Benedict Arnold reached Richmond in January, 1781